 - Decide which family, or two, feel like the best fit

-- Have a phone call with the parents you choose and get to know them better
+- Have a phone call with the parents you choose and get to know them better, if you wish

-- Finally, meet with the parents, if possible, to confirm they feel like a fit
+- Finally, meet with the parents, if you want, to confirm they feel like a fit